 You might be wondering how good they really are.

-In this article, we’re going to ignore all of the other parts of their lineup and just focus on the Gladiator wall system (GearTrack and GearWall).
+In this article, we’re going to ignore all of their other products and focus on the Gladiator wall system (GearTrack and

 Here are some of what I feel are Gladiator’s biggest selling points: